-photographic memory - ask me anythingWatch
+photographic memory - ask me anythingWatch this thread

 It is kind of weird.
 Particularly last year I just realised I could recall really tiny, obscure details which no one else could... like what someone said to me 4 years ago; I could remember hundreds different random film scenes off by heart in my head; I could remember the 588 word speech at the end of The Great Dictator off by heart after watching it; I could write out a Mandarin/Spanish controlled assessment writing draft with a presentation and about 20 questions to answer - and I remembered them all just after writing them out two or three times...

 Nice, sounds like you've got a really strong memory then

 I think alot of posters here on TSR definitely have similar, I know that everything you've said above I would also replicate.
 It's not because of a photographic memory though, that's a myth, or even a semi-eidetic one, but more just because your brain is highly retentive and you've developed strong mechanics for remembering details.
 You can refine it further even, there's alot of good stuff by Derren Brown of all people.

 Basically anything that is theory-oriented